Thomas Natseway

 Some of his pieces are in the permanent collections of the Denver Art Museum, Albuquerque Art Museum, San Diego Museum of Man, the University of Nebraska Art Museum and the Smithsonian Institute in Washington, DC.

-Some of Thomas' Recent Awards
+Some of the Awards Won by Thomas

 100 West San Francisco Street, Santa Fe, New Mexico 87501